the-turing-way/the-turing-way/book/website/index.md

 To join this community, please read our [contribution guidelines](https://github.com/the-turing-way/the-turing-way/blob/main/CONTRIBUTING.md) with ways to [get in touch](https://github.com/the-turing-way/the-turing-way#get-in-touch).
 All contributions must abide by our [code of conduct](https://github.com/the-turing-way/the-turing-way/blob/main/CODE_OF_CONDUCT.md).
-More information about the community, participation process and the project management is available in the {ref}`ch`.
+More information about the community, participation process and project management is available in the {ref}`ch`.

 We look forward to expanding and building _The Turing Way_ together.